broadinstitute/cromwell/docs/developers/Backend.md

 Cromwell is a workflow execution service, which means it takes a representation of work to do (tasks) as well as the dependencies and code flow between them.
 When it comes to actually executing the specific task, Cromwell delegates that work to a “backend”.
-A backend is therefore responsible for the actual execution of a single task on some underlying computing platform, such as Google Cloud Platform, Azure, AWS, TES, SLURM, etc. Backends are implemented as a software layer between the Cromwell engine and that underlying platform.
+A backend is therefore responsible for the actual execution of a single task on some underlying computing platform, such as Google Cloud Platform, AWS, TES, Local, etc. Backends are implemented as a software layer between the Cromwell engine and that underlying platform.

 The underlying platform services requests for a job to run while the backend shim provides the interface layer between Cromwell and the platform.
 In general, the more sophisticated the platform the thinner the shim needs to be and vice